pedro-lucas-bravo/c2ho_contest/README.md

 # Product

 The source code is implemented in Python using a Jupiter notebook, the file is 'c2ho_logo.ipynb'.
+The code can be run simply by executing the whole notebook.
+The last cell generates the renders, if you wnt to play the result again just execute the cell where 'ipd.display' commands are being used (one cell before the last one) after a full run.

 There is a SVG image with animations with a .wav file that goes together.
 For now it is possible to play both when the Jupiter notebook is executed.
 Both, audio and animation, instantaneously play.
 As standalone files are not joined together currently but can be inspected independently, the SVG in a browser and the .wav in a audio player.
 Both files are in the 'Render' folder.

 *This work is licensed under a Creative Commons Attribution 4.0 International License*